Hue-Jhan/Multi-Api-Hook-Dll/README.md

 - **Callback exploit**: work in progress...

-The DLL also hooks the respective Ntdll functions of many Windows Api functions, which means that even native api malwares are detected.
-In the examples above i did not include all the functions that
+The DLL also hooks the respective Ntdll functions of many Windows Api procedures, which means that even malwares that use native api are detected.

+In the examples above i did not include all the functions for a given action, for example when a program copies memory it might use VirtualWriteMemory, Memcopy, WriteProcessMemory, but i did not list all the function possible for "copying memory", the same thing applies for creating or suspending threads, changing memory protections, etc. For a full list check out the contents of the functions in ```nt_hooks.cpp```, where the majority of the detection part takes place.

-System calls are not detected because they bypass user mode level hooks.
+System calls are not detected because they bypass libraries or function as well as almost any usermode hooks, you could potentially track raw syscalls in the stack but idk, maybe in the future i will create a full kernel mode Edr...